 The safety of the three TRELSTAR formulations was evaluated in clinical trials involving patients with advanced prostate cancer.
 Mean testosterone levels increased above baseline during the first week following the initial injection, declining thereafter to baseline levels or below by the end of the second week of treatment.
 The transient increase in testosterone levels may be associated with temporary worsening of disease signs and symptoms, including bone pain, neuropathy, hematuria, and urethral or bladder outlet obstruction.
-Isolated cases of spinal cord compression with weakness or paralysis of the lower extremities have occurred [see Warnings and Precautions (5.3)].
+Spinal cord compression with weakness or paralysis of the lower extremities have occurred [see Warnings and Precautions (5.2)].

 Adverse reactions reported for each of the three TRELSTAR formulations in the clinical trials, are presented in Table 2, Table 3, and Table 4.
-Often, causality is difficult to assess in patients with metastatic prostate cancer.
-The majority of adverse reactions related to triptorelin are a result of its pharmacological action, i.e., the induced variation in serum testosterone levels, either an increase in testosterone at the initiation of treatment, or a decrease in testosterone once castration is achieved.
+The majority of adverse reactions related to TRELSTAR are a result of its pharmacological action, i.e., the induced variation in serum testosterone levels, either an increase in testosterone at the initiation of treatment, or a decrease in testosterone once castration is achieved.
 Local reactions at the injection site or allergic reactions may occur.

-The following adverse reactions were reported to have a possible or probable relationship to therapy as ascribed by the treating physician in at least 1% of patients receiving TRELSTAR 3.75 mg.
+The following adverse reactions were reported to have a possible or probable relationship to therapy as described by the treating physician in at least 1% of patients receiving TRELSTAR 3.75 mg.